ecoacoustics/metadata-standard/cli.md

 - The core part of your analysis that is common to both.

 In another article !!!TODO!!! we'll help you structure your programs to adhere to this guidance.
-This article focuses on a standard implentation for the CLI interface.
+This article focuses on a standard implementation for the CLI interface.

 ## Common Analysis CLI

 ### Purpose

-To analyse a short block of audio with pre-definined (and configureable analysis) with the restriction that the analysis must be non-interactive, and non-grpahical.
+To analyze a short block of audio with pre-defined (and configurable analysis) with the restriction that the analysis must be non-interactive, and non-graphical.

-Typical usages would be to run an event recogniser or a classifier over a segment of audio.
+Typical usages would be to run an event recognizer or a classifier over a segment of audio.

 ### Syntax